 Bare Root Plants are the ones that are not actively growing and are in a dormant state.
 They are dug out of the ground to put into dormancy, and when they have planted again, they adapt to the new soil conditions quickly without going into a shock.

 Some of the advantages of planting bare roots are that they are cheaper and weigh less than the other plants.
-This makes them ideal for long-distance shipping.
-One of the things that many people do not realize is that planting bare root is a lot easier.
+That makes them ideal for long-distance shipping.
+One of the things that many people do not realize is that planting bare roots is a lot easier.
 Once you plant in the ground and provide moisture, the bare root plant will start growing again.
-Planting dormant plants save it from going into a possible shock that occurs while planting in different soil conditions.
-Plants take time to adapt and react to the surroundings and by planting bare roots you can make it easier for them.
+Planting dormant plants save them from a possible shock that occurs while planting in different soil conditions.
+Plants take time to adapt and react to their surroundings, and by planting bare roots, you can make it easier for them.

-Some of the common bare root plants are roses, strawberries, raspberries, ornamental shrubs, etc. It is essential to choose the right kind of plants for your garden.
-If you do not have experience in handling bare roots, then you will probably not be able to tell whether a particular plant is good for your home garden or not.
-However, there are a few key things that can keep in mind while choosing the bare root plants-
+Some of the common bare-root plants are roses, strawberries, raspberries, ornamental shrubs, etc. It is essential to choose the right kind of plants for your garden.
+If you do not have experience in handling bare roots, then you will probably not be able to tell whether a particular plant is suitable for your home garden or not.
+However, there are a few key things that can keep in mind while choosing the bare-root plants-

 -Buy plants that do not show signs of any damage.
 Don’t go in for plants with broken branches and twigs.

 These are some of the things to consider if you are planning to buy bare rootstock for your home garden.